Taimoor-R/Cardio-Vt-Contactless-Heart-Rate-Estimation-Based-on-VVTs/README.md

 It's important to read and understand the full license text to ensure compliance with the licensing terms.

 ## Acknowledgements
-We would like to express our gratitude to the following repositories and authors for their valuable contributions and open-source code, which greatly assisted in the development of this project:
+The development of this project was greatly assisted by the valuable contributions and open-source code from the following repositories and authors.
+We would like to express our gratitude for their efforts:

 1. rPPG-Toolbox by Xin Liu, Xiaoyu Zhang, Girish Narayanswamy, Yuzhe Zhang, Yuntao Wang, Shwetak Patel, and Daniel McDuff.
 "Deep physiological sensing toolbox." arXiv preprint arXiv:2210.00716 (2022).
   - https://github.com/ubicomplab/rPPG-Toolbox